samiralam/rules-compendium/docs/phb/3-character-classes/warlock.md

 When you or an ally within 60 feet of you is about to make a [Death Saving Throw](/sources/dnd/free-rules/rules-glossary#DeathSavingThrow), you can unleash radiant energy to save the creature.
 The creature regains Hit Points equal to half its Hit Point maximum and can end the [Prone](/sources/dnd/free-rules/rules-glossary#ProneCondition) condition on itself.
 Each creature of your choice that is within 30 feet of the creature takes Radiant damage equal to 2d8 plus your Charisma modifier, and each has the [Blinded](/sources/dnd/free-rules/rules-glossary#BlindedCondition) condition until the end of the current turn.

-Once you use this feature, you can’t use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Once you use this feature, you can't use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

 ### Fiend Patron

 *Make a Deal with the Lower Planes*

 Your pact draws on the Lower Planes, the realms of perdition.
 You might forge a bargain with a demon lord such as Demogorgon or Orcus; an archdevil such as Asmodeus; or a pit fiend, balor, yugoloth, or night hag that is especially mighty.
-That patron’s aims are evil—the corruption or destruction of all things, ultimately including you—and your path is defined by the extent to which you strive against those aims.
+That patron's aims are evil—the corruption or destruction of all things, ultimately including you—and your path is defined by the extent to which you strive against those aims.

-#### Level 3: Dark One’s Blessing
+#### Level 3: Dark One's Blessing

 When you reduce an enemy to 0 Hit Points, you gain [Temporary Hit Points](/sources/dnd/free-rules/rules-glossary#TemporaryHitPoints) equal to your Charisma modifier plus your Warlock level (minimum of 1 Temporary Hit Point).
 You also gain this benefit if someone else reduces an enemy within 10 feet of you to 0 Hit Points.